bmaurer/shelp/shelp-PROMPT.md

 offer to add <arg> to the PATH in bashrc if it's not already there. if not arg is specified use ~/bin. if the directory doesn't exist, create it.

+--model <arg> will pass the given model to claude as --model.
+--opus will act as --model claude-opus-4-5

 `claude` will output text to stderr that you do not need and should not be displayed to the user only display the output of claude's stderr if it returns a non-zero exit code.

+don't pass long arguments to claude. instead, you can pipe content to stdin, as you would with cat foo | claude -p.

 Ensure an expressive prompt is given to the ai. the AI should generally choose bash and classic unix tools or python, but could use perl one liners if really